-Tom Brady Has High Hopes For Mohamed Sanu Connection In Patriots’ Stretch Run
+NESN

 Brady also offered his take on this Patriots team as a whole as it enters its bye week.

 “It hasn’t all been perfect, but 8-1 — I don’t think anyone’s going to complain about that,” Brady said, echoing the sentiments of several of his Patriots teammates.
 “I think our entire season is determined by what happens from this point on.
 We’ve had our ups and downs.
-Certainly, our defense has been playing graet, and offensively, hopefully we can get some continuity and grow and learn and become the version that we’d all expect ourselves to become.
+Certainly, our defense has been playing great, and offensively, hopefully we can get some continuity and grow and learn and become the version that we’d all expect ourselves to become.

 “I’m excited for what’s ahead.
 I think every year, it’s a little different path.
 You never know which way it’s going to go.
 You have high expectations every year — certainly here, we have very high expectations.
 But we’re ready to attack the second half of the year and see if we can put together our best football.”

-New England will look to rebound from its loss in Baltimore when it visits the Philadelphia Eagles next Sunday.
+Following a Week 10 bye, New England will look to rebound from its loss in Baltimore when it visits the Philadelphia Eagles next Sunday.

 Thumbnail photo via Douglas DeFelice/USA TODAY Sports Images